3 shot at Greenwich Village hookah lounge

 GREENWICH VILLAGE, Manhattan — Three people were shot at a Greenwich Village hookah lounge early Sunday morning, police said.

-The shooting started at 162 Bleecker Street around 4 a.m., officials said.
+The shooting started at 162 Bleecker Street around 4 a.m. inside the club, officials said.

 All of the victims are expected to live.
 A 29-year-old man was shot in the calf; a 27-year-old man was shot in the groin and a 33-year-old man was shot in the leg and in the back.